 Breast Cancer Screening and Diagnosis

-Routine breast cancer screening looks for signs of cancer before a woman has symptoms.
+Routine breast cancer screenings look for signs of cancer before a woman has symptoms.
 Finding breast cancer early greatly improves a woman's chances for successful treatment.

 The two tests commonly used to screen for breast cancer are the mammogram and a clinical breast exam (CBE).
 If you are at higher risk of breast cancer, your doctor might want to use other tests too, such as a different type of mammogram or magnetic resonance imaging (MRI).